MultiSafepay/docs/content/integrations/payment-components/integrating-single-payment-component.md

     order: response.data
 });
 ```
-If 3D Secure verification is required, the customer is first directed to 3D Secure.
+If additional actions are required from the customer, the customer will be redirected to e.g. the `payment_url` or 3D Secure.
 If successful, the customer is then redirected to the `redirect_url`.

-If 3D Secure is not required, the customer is redirected to the `redirect_url`.
+If no actions are required, the customer is redirected to the `redirect_url`.

 ## Step 4: Go live